Cenotes of Mexico,

 These unique formations are a testament to the power of nature.
 They are also sacred to the Mayan people, who believed cenotes were openings to the underworld.
 Today, cenotes are a popular tourist destination for people of all ages who want to experience the beauty and mystery of these natural wonders.

-There are over 3,000 cenotes in Mexico, mostly in the area covered by the Chicxulub crater, the crater that was formed after the meteorite impact that extinguished dinosaurs.
+There are over 3,000 natural cenotes in Mexico, mainly covered by the Chicxulub crater, which formed after the meteorite impact that wiped out the dinosaurs.

-Mayans believed that the cenotes were openings to the underworld.
-It is easy to see why they held that belief.
-Diving inside the cenotes reveals a whole new world of interconnected subterranean rivers with stalactites hanging in the turquoise waters.
+The Mayans believed that cenotes were openings to the underworld.
+This is easy to see why, as diving into a cenote reveals a new world of interconnected underground rivers with stalactites and stalagmites in the turquoise water.

-Many of the Yucatan cenotes contain remains of offerings to the gods.
-For instance at the Sacred Cenote of Chichen Itza (Cenote Sagrado), Mayans paid tribute to the god of rain, Chac.
-Over fifty bodies of warriors and young virgins were recovered from its waters along with gold jewelry.
+Many of Yucatan’s cenotes contain the remains of offerings to the gods.
+For example, in the Sacred Cenote of Chichen Itza (Cenote Sagrado), the Mayans paid tribute to the god of rain, Chac.
+Over fifty bodies of warriors and young virgins were recovered from its waters, along with gold jewelry.

-Nowadays the cenotes represent a major draw for tourism in the region as divers are keen to explore their depths.
-Most of the cenotes are free to visit but some of the privately owned ones require an entrance fee.
+Today, the cenotes are a popular tourist attraction in Mexico, with divers eager to explore their depths.
+Most cenotes are free to visit, but some privately owned cenotes require an entrance fee.

 Before you go:

-- Consider hiring a dive tour guide who knows the place
+- Consider hiring a guide who knows the area.

-- Do not wear sunscreen in the water; it can damage aquatic life.
+- Do not wear sunscreen in the water; it can harm aquatic life.